 - Pre-made Cake Drums – Thicker sturdier boards made of cardboard or foam core.

-- MDF Cake Boards/drums made from wood composite/masonite used mostly for large, stacked, or sculpted cakes.
+- MDF Cake Boards and drums made from wood composite or masonite used mostly for large, stacked, or sculpted cakes.

 - Store-bought cake board/cake drum (above) or make your own cake board/s with cardboard cut circles, foam core, wood composite.